ndyh/manga2pdf/README.md

      - Single chapter selection to be added
 3. Conversion and downloading
    - After entering in the chapters to convert, click on 'Convert' to initiate a conversion request
+     - Once conversion has been completed, a 'Download' button will appear to download the PDF

 ## Technologies in use
 * HTML5/CSS3/JavaScript